chrismaltby/gb-studio-site/content/docs/music.md

 ### **1. High Speed**

-By using F01 to F04, you can achieve much higher granularity when it comes to changing volumes and creating sounds of sorts.
-This means that with a high enough speed, you can create more varied bodies for sounds, with sort-of envelopes, or elaborate effects (like 1 channel echos, which I'll cover here in a moment).
+By using F01 to F04, you can achieve much higher granularity when it comes to changing volumes and creating sounds.

-This trick means you're going from drums that sound flimsy and primitive to something more impressive.

 Here's an example of a Snare Drum, at speed F02, that might sound good for you.